-Vehicle parking requirements proposed by the SFOSP Update would lower the parking requirement for some commercial uses to allow more flexibility for business owners as uses change over time; these modified standards are designed to support economic stability and reduce vacancies through simplified regulation.
-The Specific Plan generally standardizes most commercial uses at 2 spaces per 1,000 square feet to allow flexibility for changes of use in existing structures, aiding new business openings and promoting the reuse of existing buildings when possible.
-Projects are exempted from being required to provide parking for the first 5,000 square feet of a new or existing commercial use and first 500 square feet of outdoor dining (per tenant); this is intended to lower the cost of opening a small business and to incentivize commercial uses being included within mixed use buildings and outdoor dining.
+Vehicle parking requirements proposed by the CDSP Update would lower the parking requirement for some commercial uses to allow more flexibility for business owners as uses change over time; these modified standards are designed to support economic stability and reduce vacancies through simplified regulation.
+It should be noted that areas within half-mile of high-quality transit, as defined by the State, would not be subject to parking minimums.
+For the small portion of the plan area outside this radius, the Specific Plan standardizes most commercial uses at two spaces per 1,000 square feet to allow flexibility for changes of use in existing structures, aiding new business openings and promoting the reuse of existing buildings.
+Projects are exempted from being required to provide parking for the first 5,000 square feet of a new or existing commercial use and first 500 square feet of private property outdoor dining (per tenant); this is intended to lower the cost of opening a small business and incentivize commercial uses being included within mixed-use buildings, as well as and outdoor dining itself.
 No new parking would be required for projects within designated historic resources (excluding additions) and changes of use in structures built prior to 1970.
-Residential parking requirements would also be slightly reduced from existing requirements for some unit sizes; new residential units would be required to sell or rent parking spaces separately from the unit itself to reduce the cost of housing in the area and encourage use of alternative forms of transportation.
+Residential parking requirements would also be slightly reduced from existing requirements for some unit sizes; new residential units would be required to sell or rent parking spaces separately (i.e., 'unbundled parking') from the unit itself to reduce the cost of housing in the area and encourage use of alternative forms of transportation.

-Public Realm
+Public Realm & Setbacks

-Public realm requirements proposed by the SFOSP Update would improve sidewalk conditions and the pedestrian experience through ensuring a minimum sidewalk width is achieved by reinforcing existing widths or requiring slight increases in key locations as new development occurs.
-The SFOSP Update builds on the Pasadena Street Design Guide to ensure sufficient widths to create a sidewalk environment that supports functional activities.
+Public realm requirements proposed by the CDSP Update would improve sidewalk conditions and the pedestrian experience by ensuring that a minimum sidewalk width is achieved by reinforcing existing widths or requiring slight increases in key locations as new development occurs.
+The CDSP Update builds on Pasadena's Street Design Guide to ensure sufficient widths to create a sidewalk environment that supports functional activities.

-The sidewalk width requirements would correlate with the level of activity and surrounding densities, intensities, and uses identified in the SFOSP.
+The sidewalk width requirements would correlate with the level of activity and surrounding densities, intensities, and uses identified in the CDSP.
 Minimum sidewalk widths are either required, consistent with existing urban form, or expanded.
 Setback ranges combined with minimum sidewalk widths would result in a wider public realm in most locations as new development occurs, or in some cases setback reductions reinforce historic character.
-New width requirements for sidewalk zones will support adequate space for street trees, parkways, pedestrian movement, and other amenities.
-The SFOSP Update would require parkways to be provided by new development, including landscaping between 20 and 30 percent of street frontage, with additional requirements to increase stormwater retention.
-Street trees would be required to be planted in larger tree wells and follow planting requirements to better support tree health.
+New width requirements for sidewalk zones would support adequate space for street trees, parkways, pedestrian movement, and other amenities.
+The CDSP Update would require parkways to be provided by new development, including that a minimum of 80 percent of the total required parkway is landscaped with planted material, with additional requirements to increase stormwater retention.
+Street trees would be required to be planted in larger-than-currently-required tree wells and follow planting requirements to better support tree health.
 Shade features are required of new development to support a more comfortable pedestrian experience.

-As mentioned in the open space sub-section, some developments in the SFOSP area are required to provide paseos to meet requirements for publicly accessible open space.
+As mentioned in the Open Space sub-section, some developments in the CDSP area are required to provide paseos to meet requirements for publicly accessible open space.
 Proposed paseo requirements and guidelines are intended to increase pedestrian connectivity and visual interest by reducing large block sizes and providing additional publicly accessible open space while improving walkability and creating safe spaces for pedestrian travel.